status-im/help.status.im/docs/style-guide/structuring-the-content.md

 ### **Writing tasks**

+- If you introduce the task with a sentence (this is optional; see [Procedure structure](#procedure-structure)), don't repeat the title information.
+For example, if the task title is "Search for a contact using the Status display name," don't introduce the task with "To search for a contact using the Status display name [...]"
 - On the first step, tell the user where to start.
 - Follow the [UI elements guidelines](./style-conventions.md#ui-elements) to describe the user interactions.